rhysseddon/Car-Owner-Reviews-MS3-Project/TESTING.md

 ## Manual Test Cases

-For testing as admin user, please use:
+For testing as an admin user, please use:

 - Username: admin
 - Password: admin